-KFF (Kaiser Family Foundation) has been made aware of various correspondences, being circulated via e-mail, from Internet websites, and via regular mail or facsimile, falsely stating that they are issued by, or in association with KFF and/or its officials.
+KFF (formerly known as the Kaiser Family Foundation) has been made aware of various correspondences, being circulated via e-mail, from Internet websites, and via regular mail or facsimile, falsely stating that they are issued by, or in association with KFF and/or its officials.
 These scams, which may seek to obtain money and/or in many cases personal details from the recipients of such correspondence, are fraudulent.

 KFF wishes to alert the public at large about these fraudulent activities being perpetrated purportedly in the name of the organization, and would appreciate your bringing suspect communications to its attention.